All Episodes

 And the Congress isn't going to do it.

-They're in the process of going through meaningless but destructive shows of of resolutions and votes on resolutions that don't count and don't do diddly squat other than feed the morale of the enemy.
+They're in the process of going through meaningless but destructive shows of resolutions and votes on resolutions that don't count and don't do diddly squat other than feed the morale of the enemy.

 Not only the enemy over there, the enemy within our own borders.

-If our government wants to use information it gets through an NSA intercept to prosecute somebody criminally, now then the Fourth Amendment and due process kick in.
+If our government wants to use information it gets through an NSA intercept to prosecute somebody criminally, now then the Fourth Amendment in due process kick in, but the Fourth Amendment cannot apply in wartime to enemy combatants intercepting their messages.

-Now, after you've done that, and you want to prosecute somebody criminally for what you've learned, then the Fourth Amendment can kick in.
+Now, after you've done that and you want to prosecute somebody criminally for what you've learned, then the Fourth Amendment can kick in.

 But the Fourth Amendment, like the whole Constitution, is not a suicide pact.